-- 438 polar lows owing to their latitude.
-This usage may not be consistent with other definitions.
-The - point here is to show that cyclops can occur in the North Atlantic and we can safely refer to - these as cyclops whether or not they meet some definition of "subtropical cyclone". - 441 Figure 17 displays a visible satellite image of a subtropical cyclone over the western North - Atlantic on 16 January, 2023.
-It resembles the medicanes and polar lows described previously, - 443 and like them, formed under a cutoff cyclone aloft.
+Figure 17 displays a visible satellite image of a subtropical cyclone over the western North Atlantic on 16 January, 2023.
+It resembles the medicanes and polar lows described previously, and like them, formed under a cutoff cyclone aloft.

 Figure 17: Subtropical cyclone over the western North Atlantic, 18:20 GMT, 16 January 2023.
-NOAA geostationary satellite image.

 The formation of the cutoff cyclone aloft is shown in Figure 18.
 A deep trough advances slowly eastward over eastern North America and partially cuts off on the 14th.
-As the associated cold pool and region of light shear migrate out over the warm waters south of the Gulf Stream, a cyclop forms and intensifies with peak winds of around 60 kts at around 00 GMT on the 17th (Cangliosi et al., 2023).
+As the associated cold pool and region of light shear migrate out over the warm waters south of the Gulf Stream, an cyclop forms and intensifies with peak winds of around 60 kts at around 00 GMT on the 17th (Cangliosi et al. 2023).
 Note also the anticyclonic wave breaking event to the east of the surface cyclone development.

-The evolutions of the 950 hPa and associated V{pm} fields are displayed in Figure 19.
-(Note the smaller scale around the developing surface cyclone, compared to Figure 18.)
+The evolutions of the 950 hPa field and associated V{pm} field are displayed in Figure 19.
+(Note that this figures zooms in to the developing surface cyclone, compared to Figure 18.)
 On January 14th, the only appreciably large values of V{pm} are in the Gulf Stream and in the far southwestern portion of the domain.
 The 950 hPa height field shows a broad trough associated with the baroclinic wave moving slowly eastward off the U.S. east coast.
-But as the upper cold cyclone moves out over warmer water on the 15th, large V{pm} develops south of the Gulf Stream, and a 458 459 closed and more intense surface cyclone develops under the lowest 400 hPa heights and over the region with higher V{pm} values.
-460
+But as the upper cold cyclone moves out over warmer water on the 15th, large V{pm} develops south of the Gulf Stream, and a closed and more intense surface cyclone develops under the lowest 400 hPa heights and over the region of substantial V{pm} .

-463 464 Figure 18: 400 hPa geopotential height (km) at 15:00 GMT on January 13th (a), 14th (b), 15th (c), and 16th (d), 2023.
-From ERA-5 reanalysis.
+Figure 18: 400 hPa geopotential height (km) at 15:00 GMT on January 13th (a), 14th (b), 15th (c), and 16th (d).
+From ERA-5 reanalyses.

-Figure 19: The 950 hPa geopotential height (km) at 15:00 GMT on January 14th (a), 15th (b), 16th (c); the V{nm} field on 467 468 January 14th (d), 15th (e), and 16th(f).
-In (e) and (f) the "L" shows the position of the 950 hPa cyclone center at the 469 time of the chart.
-From ERA-5 reanalysis.
+Figure 19: The 950 hPa geopotential height (km) at 15:00 GMT on January 14th (a), 15th (b), 16th (c); the V{pm} field on January 14th (d), 15th (e), and 16th(f).
+In (e) and (f) the "L" shows the position of the 950 hPa cyclone center at the time of the chart.
+From ERA-5 reanalyses.

-- 470 As the upper tropospheric cyclone begins to pull out toward the northeast on the 16th, the - surface cyclone intensifies in the region of large V{pm} south of the Gulf Stream, while the more 471 - gradual warming of the surface air in the region of small V{nm} north of the Stream yields surface 472 - 473 pressure falls, but not as concentrated and intense as in the cyclop to the south. - 474 Although the evolution of the upper tropospheric cyclone differs in detail from the previously - 475 examined cases, and the sharp gradient of sea surface temperature across the north wall of the - Gulfstream clearly plays a role here, in other respects the development of this subtropical 476 - 477 cyclone resembles that of other cyclops, developing in regions of substantial thermodynamic - 478 potential that result from cooling aloft on synoptic time and space scales.
+As the upper tropospheric cyclone begins to pull out toward the northeast on the 16th, the surface cyclone intensifies in the region of large V{pm} south of the Gulf Stream, while the more gradual warming of the surface air in the region of small V{pm} north of the Stream yields surface pressure falls, but not as concentrated as in the cyclop to the south.

+Although the evolution of the upper tropospheric cyclone differs in detail from the previously examined cases, and the sharp gradient of sea surface temperature across the north wall of the Gulfstream clearly plays a role here, in other respects the development of this subtropical cyclone resembles that of other cyclops, developing in regions of substantial thermodynamic potential that result from cooling aloft on synoptic time and space scales.

-479 3.6 A Kona Storm
+f.
+A Kona Storm